How to Explore Milan, Italy like a Local: Locals introduce their city.

 Keep away of:

-The city center on Saturday and Sunday afternoon!
+The city center on Saturday and Sunday afternoons!
 There are many people just strolling around and shopping.
 On the other hand, though, it’s great for people-watching!

 Public transport in Milan is great!
-You don’t need to drive or take taxis or UBER – just buy a €1.50 ticket and you’ll be able to move on buses and trams for 90 minutes.
+You don’t need to drive or take taxis or UBER – buy a €1.50 ticket, and you’ll be able to move on buses and trams for 90 minutes.
 Or you can also take the metro, but you’ll miss out on the views!